-CESM1 Large Ensemble Project.
+- CESM1 Large Ensemble Intercomparison 1920-2018

-To download the CVDP software package please refer to the Code page. v5.0.0 of the CVDP is part of the ESMValTool, a community diagnostic and performance metrics tool for routine evaluation of Earth System models in CMIP.
+To download the CVDP software package please refer to the Code page. v5.1.1 of the CVDP is part of the ESMValTool, a community diagnostic and performance metrics tool for routine evaluation of Earth System models in CMIP.

 When presenting results from the CVDP in either oral or written form, please cite:

 Phillips, A. S., C. Deser, and J. Fasullo, 2014: A New Tool for Evaluating Modes of Variability in Climate Models.
 EOS, 95, 453-455, doi: 10.1002/2014EO490002.